 - Reading stories aloud makes concepts vivid and clear by illustrating them rather than simply explaining

-- Reading stories aloud can help the lesson be alive for
+- Reading stories aloud can help the lesson be alive for the learners.

-- Reading stories aloud will motivate students to try to understand the new
+- Reading stories aloud will motivate students to try to understand the new vocabulary.

 - Reading stories aloud can enhance your students’ imagination & ability to speak well.